PiyML/EDA_Indian_Kids_Screen_Time/README.md

 ## Conclusion

-This EDA provides useful insights for parents, educators, and health professionals to better manage kids' screen time in a digital-first world.
+This EDA offers valuable insights for parents, educators, and healthcare professionals to effectively manage children's screen time in a digital-first world.

 ---